OpenTermsArchive/contrib-versions/Coursera/Privacy Policy.md

 Principles.

-1.  **Notice**.
-We will provide you with timely and appropriate notice in our Terms of Use and Privacy Policy, describing what Personal Information we are collecting, how we will use that information, and the types of third parties with whom we may share such information (and the reasons we do so).
+**1\.
+Notice.** We will provide you with timely and appropriate notice in our Terms of Use and Privacy Policy, describing what Personal Information we are collecting, how we will use that information, and the types of third parties with whom we may share such information (and the reasons we do so).
 Please review these documents carefully.
 Where we process personal data on behalf of our business partners, we will work with them to help them provide appropriate notice to you.

-2.  **Choice**.
-We will offer you the opportunity to opt-out of your Personal Information (or to provide explicit consent for Sensitive Personal Information) being: (i) disclosed to a third party (other than a service provider as set forth below). or (ii) used for a purpose materially different from the purpose for which it was originally collected (as set out in our Privacy Policy), or subsequently authorized by you, when the circumstances arise.
+**2\.
+Choice.** We will offer you the opportunity to opt-out of your Personal Information (or to provide explicit consent for Sensitive Personal Information) being: (i) disclosed to a third party (other than a service provider as set forth below). or (ii) used for a purpose materially different from the purpose for which it was originally collected (as set out in our Privacy Policy), or subsequently authorized by you, when the circumstances arise.
 You also have the ability to opt out at any time from the use of your personal information for direct marketing purposes.
 To exercise this right, please check your settings options.
 If you have further questions related to the above, you can also contact us at privacyshield@coursera.org.

 Where we process personal data on behalf of our business partners, we will work with them to ensure you are offered appropriate choices (and means to exercise those choices) for limiting use or disclosure of your personal data (where appropriate).

 Notwithstanding the foregoing, you agree that we may disclose Personal Information under the following circumstances without offering you an opportunity to opt out of such disclosure: (i) to our partner institutions and other service providers that we have retained to perform requested services on our behalf. (ii) if we are required to do so by law or legal process. (iii) pursuant to valid requests by law enforcement or other government authorities (which we are legally required to respond to). and (iv) when we believe disclosure is necessary to prevent physical harm or financial loss or in connection with an investigation of suspected or actual illegal activity.
 In addition, we reserve the right to transfer Personal Information in the event we sell or transfer all or a portion of our business or assets (including in the event of a reorganization, dissolution or liquidation).
 Should such a sale or transfer occur, we will use reasonable efforts to direct the transferee to use the Personal Information in a manner consistent with this Privacy Shield Policy.

-1.  **Onward Transfers (Transfer to Third Parties)**.
-We will only transfer Personal Information to third parties where the third party: (i) has provided satisfactory assurances to us that it will protect the Personal Information in accordance with this Privacy Shield Policy and the Principles. (ii) is located in the EU or a country considered "adequate" for privacy by the EU Commission, and therefore is required to comply with the EU data protection laws or substantially equivalent privacy laws. or (iii) has certified to Privacy Shield, and is independently responsible for complying with the Principles.
+**3\.
+Onward Transfers (Transfer to Third Parties).** We will only transfer Personal Information to third parties where the third party: (i) has provided satisfactory assurances to us that it will protect the Personal Information in accordance with this Privacy Shield Policy and the Principles. (ii) is located in the EU or a country considered "adequate" for privacy by the EU Commission, and therefore is required to comply with the EU data protection laws or substantially equivalent privacy laws. or (iii) has certified to Privacy Shield, and is independently responsible for complying with the Principles.

 Where we have knowledge that a third party to whom we have provided Personal Information is processing that Personal Information in a manner contrary to this Privacy Shield Policy or the Principles, we will take reasonable steps to prevent or terminate processing by the third party until such time the third party can process Personal Information in compliance with this Privacy Shield Policy and the Principles.
 Under certain circumstances, we may be potentially liable if these requirements are not met.

-1.  **Data Security**.
-We will take reasonable and appropriate measures to protect Personal Information from loss, misuse and unauthorized access, disclosure, alteration and destruction.
+**4\.
+Data Security.** We will take reasonable and appropriate measures to protect Personal Information from loss, misuse and unauthorized access, disclosure, alteration and destruction.
 We have implemented appropriate physical, electronic and managerial procedures to help safeguard and secure Personal Information from loss, misuse, unauthorized access or disclosure, alteration or destruction.

-2.  **Data Integrity and Purpose Limitation**.
-We will process Personal Information in a manner that is compatible with and relevant to the purpose for which it was collected or authorized by you.
+**5\.
+Data Integrity and Purpose Limitation.** We will process Personal Information in a manner that is compatible with and relevant to the purpose for which it was collected or authorized by you.
 To the extent necessary for those purposes, we will take reasonable steps to ensure that Personal Information is accurate, complete, current and reliable for its intended use.

-3.  **Access**.
-Upon request, we will provide you with reasonable access to the Personal Information about you that we hold.
+**6\.
+Access.** Upon request, we will provide you with reasonable access to the Personal Information about you that we hold.
 We will also take reasonable steps to correct, update, amend or delete any information that is demonstrated to be inaccurate, except where the burden or expense of doing so would be disproportionate to the risks to your privacy in the case in question or where the rights of third parties would be violated.
 Where we process personal data on behalf of our business partners, we will work with them in complying with such requests in accordance with applicable law.

-4.  **Recourse.
-Enforcement**.
-We will regularly review our compliance with the statements set forth in this Privacy Shield Policy, and we will provide an independent way to resolve complaints about our privacy practices.
+**7\.
+Recourse.
+Enforcement.** We will regularly review our compliance with the statements set forth in this Privacy Shield Policy, and we will provide an independent way to resolve complaints about our privacy practices.
 We encourage interested persons to first contact us (contact information provided below) and we will investigate and attempt to resolve any complaints and disputes regarding use and disclosure of Personal Information in accordance with the Principles.
 If your inquiry is not satisfactorily addressed by us, we have registered with the International Centre for Dispute Resolution ("ICDR"), a division of the American Arbitration Association, to provide independent third party dispute resolution (free of charge) to you.
 To contact ICDR and/or learn more about the company’s dispute resolution services, including complaint submission, please visit: http://go.adr.org/privacyshield.html.
 There may also be circumstances when disputes can be resolved through the Privacy Shield binding arbitration process.
 Please see the Privacy Shield website for further information: https://www.privacyshield.gov/article?id=C-Pre-Arbitration-Requirements.

-5.  **Jurisdiction**.
-As part of our participation in Privacy Shield, we are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission and other authorized statutory bodies.
+**8\.
+Jurisdiction.** As part of our participation in Privacy Shield, we are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission and other authorized statutory bodies.

 Modifications.